a110605/momentum-desktop/README.md

 ```
 $ forever start app.js
 ```
-This will change your desktop wallpaper, as well as schedule `momentum-desktop` to automatically change your wallpaper at every midnight(0:00).
+This will download and change your desktop wallpaper, as well as schedule `momentum-desktop` to automatically change your wallpaper at every morning (0:00).
 If your computer is sleeping at that time, the program will run the next time your computer is booted up.

 To stop the app.js, first find the pid by using `$ forever list`, then run:
 ```